paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/DEPLOYMENT_SUMMARY.md

 ---

-**🎉 Congratulations!** You now have a complete SRE demonstration environment ready for learning and experimentation.
+**🎉 Congratulations!** You now have a complete open-source SRE environment ready for learning, experimentation, and community contribution.